CharlesPCodes/BBWWebscrape/README.md

 A script that runs everyday to grab the top deals from the Bath and Body Works website.

 **You need to open the wb.py file and fill in any missing information**

+To run the script open up cmd or terminal in the folder and run python web.py

 Instructions to schedule script to run everyday: